All Episodes

 We did what we were supposed to do, okay?

-Let's get out of there and let it be done with it.
+Let's get out of there and let's be done with it.

-Never gonna be able to retire.
+I'm never going to be able to retire.

-I'm just never it's not gonna work.
+I'm just never, it's not going to work.

-Uh you are depressing me.
+You are depressing me.

-It never goes exactly as anybody thinks it's going to go because nobody can predict the future, for one thing.
+It never goes exactly as anybody thinks it's going to go because nobody can predict the future for one thing.

-Well, well, thank you.
+Well, thank you.

-We got Saddam.
+We got Tsadam.

 We are going to be setting ourselves up for future disasters.

-We will never be able to have any other nation trust us as an ally when we have have to go in there again.
+We will never be able to have any other nation trust us as an ally when we have to go in there again.

 Are we ever going to take care of it, though?